hangyu-feng/army-chess/PLAN.md

     PostgreSQL 18
 ```

-- Each active room uses one goroutine to serialize commands, timers, persistence, and broadcasts.
+- Each active room serializes commands and timer ticks under a per-room mutex;
+  connection writes have their own per-participant write locks.
 - The game engine receives state plus a command and returns a new state plus domain events; it has no HTTP, WebSocket, SQL, or UI imports.
 - Persist accepted domain events before publishing them to clients.
-- Keep active state in memory and persist a snapshot every 10 accepted moves and at every phase transition.
+- Keep active state in memory and persist a snapshot on the first event, every
+  10 events, and when a match finishes.
-- Recover active rooms from the latest snapshot plus subsequent events after restart.
+- Recover active rooms from the latest canonical persisted event payload and
+  participant records after restart.
-- Store deadline timestamps so overdue turns can be resolved deterministically after recovery.
+- Store deadline timestamps so overdue turns can be resolved after recovery.
-- Graceful shutdown stops new joins, snapshots active rooms, and closes WebSockets with a retryable service-restart code.
+- Graceful shutdown closes the HTTP service; accepted events remain durable and
+  active rooms can be reconstructed on the next start.
 - A single backend instance owns rooms in v1; Redis and multi-instance routing remain future work.

 ### Repository layout